ADINA Home

 Answer:

-Some Fortran functions, including i/o functions, require linking additional Intel libraries to the ADINA user-supplied dynamic library, libadusr.so.
+Some Fortran functions, including i/o functions, require linking additional Intel libraries to the ADINA user-coded dynamic library, libadusr.so.
 To find out which libraries are missing, go to the path where the Intel Fortran libraries are located and use the "grep" command with the name of the undefined symbol as follows:

 [user@redhat4 ~]$cd /opt/intel_fc_80/lib